Doc Talk

 The anxiety spiral and ways to thrive.
 Take two minutes to watch a trailer of Oprah Winfrey interviewing four powerful experts; John Kabat-Zinn, Brene Brown, Michael Singer, and Eckhart Tolle, on taking control over anxiety.

-Also, and consider subscribing to the Focus Psychological Services YouTube Channel.
+Also, and consider subscribing to the Focus Psychological Service YouTube Channel.

 Dr. Jordan Peterson